Do you feel confident in your remote management skills?

 3) Have longer one on ones.

 Since you don't have all those moments in the office to build rapport and talk about issues ad hoc, make up for it by setting aside more time for your one on ones with your remote employees.
+If you don't know were to start, then our 1:1 meeting template will come in handy for you.

 Your "open door policy" fails when it's, "call me at a time that works....without our time zones conflicting....when I might be at my desk...but you can't see for sure."